SAFETY COMES FIRST

 3. Share your trip info with loved ones

 They’ll see your location in real-time.
 You can also check out your driver’s route in your app to see how you’re getting to your destination.

 4. Choose your comfort level

-If a driver makes you feel uncomfortable, you have the option to end the ride at any time.
-Your driver can’t see your address or contact info in their ride history.
+If anything makes you feel uncomfortable, you have the option to end the ride at any time.
+Your address or contact info won’t be shown in your driver’s ride history.

 5. Exit curbside

 Check for vehicles, scooters, bikes, and people before exiting the vehicle.
-(And make sure you haven’t left anything behind.
-Like your phone.
-Or your iced coffee.)
+(And make sure you haven’t left anything behind, such as your phone or keys, etc.)

 We’re all in this together.

 When it comes to safety, we must all hold ourselves to the highest standard to create a welcoming and safe space for all.
 That’s why we require riders to review and accept Lyft’s Community Guidelines before you request a ride.
 By agreeing to these guidelines, you commit to treat one another with care and respect.